goodmap21/goodmap21.github.io/index.md

 ![NICE](logo/nice_logo.png)

-This project has received funding from the
+This project has received funding from the Knolwedge Foundation under  contract  number  XXXXXXXXXXX(NICE)